kiba/Writings/for_science/chp7_back_home.md

 Speaking of Cylons, Delta set up a trading account in my name and port over a program over the past two weeks.
 When it was up and running, it served as another source of revenues even if it only make cents per hour.
 Delta assured me that this was an extremely conservative operation, at least until it set up a more sophisticated trading system.

 Currently, Diana and I were focusing on building an exoskeleton suit to present to potential investors.
 The Cylons were a marvel of engineering compared to ours, software and hardware.
 It should not be hard to adapt the locomotion system for human uses.
-Hopefully, the money comes before I had to pay with platinum again, but that is unlikely.*
+Hopefully, the money comes before I had to pay with platinum again, but that is unlikely.[/i]